-NASA GSFC VLBI quarterly solution
+NASA GSFC global VLBI quarterly solutions

 NASA Goddard Space Flight Center provides solutions using all